 - Here's the fundamental theorem of agile software development in 7min, 26sec.

 - GitHub's Atom editor has finally reached v1.0!

 - Paul Irish has been doing a performance audit of Reddit's new mobile website.

-This post is part of the Tasty Links series.
+This article and 4 others are part of the Tasty Links series.
+Have a look!